yext/answers-search-ui/README.md

 })
 ```

-And below is an example of cardMappings as an object with functions inside it.
+And below is an example of dataMappings as an object with functions inside it.
 You can use both static attributes and function attributes together.

 ```js